-After Citizen Uproar, Afghanistan Ends A Ban On WhatsApp And Telegram
+How Citizen Uproar Halted Afghanistan’s Ban On WhatsApp And Telegram

 In an official letter, the Ministry of Information and Technology on November 1 ordered Internet Service Providers (ISPs) to block WhatsApp and Telegram, both of which have gained a strong foothold in the country with the rise of mobile internet connectivity.

-By November 2, a major state-owned telecoms company had blocked the apps, and criticism of the decision — mostly manifested on Facebook — rose to a loud crescendo.
+By November 2, a major state-owned telecoms company had blocked the apps, and criticism of the decision–mostly manifested on Facebook–rose to a loud crescendo.
 Within days, the country’s two top government officials, President Ashraf Ghani and Chief Executive Abdullah Abdullah, met and overturned the ban.

 Would Banning WhatsApp Really Make Afghans Safer?

-The Ministry’s letter called for an immediate 20-day test ban on the messaging apps without delay, but did not offer a reason for the action.
+The Ministry’s letter called for an immediate 20-day test ban on the messaging apps, but did not offer a reason for the action.
 The deputy director of the telecoms regulatory authority, a sub-office of the Ministry of Information and Technology, told the BBC that the ban was due to “security reasons.”

 In recent years, Afghanistan’s government has been overwhelmed by a militant insurgency that has grown fiercer as key militant groups, notably the Taliban, have splintered into competing factions.